WIC Vendor Management

 - Breadstuffs: Minimum of twenty (20) loaves of bread and/or packages of rolls or buns in at least two (2) varieties and/or brands.

-- Quantities of dairy products, cheese, cereals, juices, infant formula, and other WIC approved foods must meet minimums required in Appendix A of the Vendor Participation Agreement and Handbook.
+- Quantities of dairy products, cheese, cereals, juices, infant formula, and other WIC-approved foods must meet the Minimum Stock Requirement (MSR) in the Vendor Participation Agreement and Handbook.